Community Economic Development

 Marie-Cécile Alvarez

-Community Economic Development Manager
+Community Economic Development Director

 Sofiane Elkhir